buildpacks/docs/src/content/create-buildpack/_index.md

 [2018-10-17 15:05:38] INFO  WEBrick::HTTPServer#start: pid=1 port=8080
 ```

-And you should be able to access the app via your web browser at `localhost:8080`
+You should also be able to access the app via your web browser at `localhost:8080`.

 ### Improving Buildpack Performance Through Caching

 Next we want to separate the ruby interpreter and bundled gems into different layers.
-This will allows us to cache the ruby layer and gem dependency layer separate, which help speed up builds.
+This will allows us to cache the ruby layer and gem dependency layer separately, which helps speed up builds.

+##### Creating the Bundler Layer

 To do this replace the line